tempestphp/tempest-docs/app/Front/Docs/Content/framework/04-views.md

 title: Views
 ---

-Tempest supports two templating engines: Tempest View, and Blade.
-Tempest View is a new templating engine, while Blade has widespread support because of Laravel.
-Tempest View is the default templating engine when creating Tempest projects, but the end of this page discusses how to install and switch to Blade instead.
+Tempest supports three templating engines: Tempest View, Twig, and Blade.
+Tempest View is a new templating engine, while Twig and Blade have widespread support because of Symfony and Laravel.
+Tempest View is the default templating engine when creating Tempest projects, but the end of this page discusses how to install and switch to Twig or Blade instead.

 ## View files